Enigmatic-Smile/docs/webhooks/README.md

 ### Transaction

-**Authorisation** transaction events are triggered while the customer is making the payment in-store in real-time (available on MasterCard and American Express).
-When a customer makes a payment with a linked Mastercard debit/credit card in an auth-enabled location, a `transaction.auth` event is triggered and the transaction object sent to your specified URL in real-time.
+**Authorisation** transaction events are triggered while the customer is making the payment in-store in real-time.
+When a customer makes a payment with a linked debit/credit card in an auth-enabled location, a `transaction.auth` event is triggered and the transaction object sent to your specified URL in real-time.

 **Clearing** events are triggered when the transaction is settled, usually happens 24-48 hours after the payment has been made.
 For consistency, Fidel processes clearing transactions triggering the `transaction.clearing` webhook events daily at 12:00 UTC.
 Only one transaction is sent per event.